-Watch our 1-hour webinar below and you’ll learn how to select the right improvement project which will help you set yourself up for success.
+Watch our 1-hour Introductory Webinar below and you’ll learn how to select the right improvement project which will help you set yourself up for success.
 We covered best practices, challenges you may face and a walk-through of how to use a Project Selection Tool.

 - Clarifying Organizational Strategy